 The New York Public Library will also play a part in this year’s show.
 On October 5th, from 9am–4pm, the library will host a free, ticketed event, or “professional day,” for librarians, teachers, and educators on comics and graphic novels.

 We’re posting about Comic Con now because you need to get tickets early.
 You must also have a Fan Verification profile to attend NYCC.

 Dear Colleagues and Graduate Students,

 I hope you enjoyed your summer break.
 Welcome back to Pace University.
-We have 33 new students and 59 current students enrolled in the Pace Publishing program for the Fall 2015, a total of 92 students this semester.
+We have 27 new students, 57 current students, and 3 visiting students enrolled in the Pace Publishing program for Fall 2017 – a total of 87 students this semester.
 The faculty and staff look forward to working with you and assisting you this term.
-This semester is very special because we are celebrating our 30th anniversary of the Publishing program!

 We wish you a very successful semester.
-Please feel free to contact me or faculty or staff if you have any questions during the semester.
-My very best to you for a successful fall term.
+Please feel free to contact me or faculty or staff if you have any questions.
+My very best to you this term.